igorkukric/AI-Image-Generator-APP/README.md

-Plain JavaScript AI Image Generator App
+# AI Image Generator App
 Introduction

 Welcome to the Plain JavaScript AI Image Generator App, a simple application designed to generate images using artificial intelligence techniques.
 This app provides a user-friendly interface for users to create and customize images using AI algorithms.